yeetsies/apprentice-react-o-shop/README.md

 # apprentice-react-o-shop

 This is an e-commerce project built in React

+# Running Project

+- Run the following commands:

+`yarn`
+`yarn start`